-Monolith vs microservices: comparing architectures for software delivery
+Monolith vs microservices: Comparing architectures for software delivery

 A green background with a gear icon on it, serving as a beginner's guide to instrumenting Java for open source development.